 Down the road, at the gateway to Dixville Notch, Mohawk Falls has become the region’s premier event venue.
 Set on a beautiful 40-acre estate along the Mohawk River, Mohawk Falls has hosted receptions, parties and concerts for several years.
 In 2016, they built a large, elegant post-and-beam pavilion that is now an ideal gathering place.

-Across the Connecticut River in Vermont, April’s Maplehas only been open for a few years, but it is already becoming a North Country legend.
+Across the Connecticut River in Vermont, April’s Maple has only been open for a few years, but it is already becoming a North Country legend.
 April’s Maple is more than a restaurant or gift shop.
 It is a celebration of everything maple.
-It offers maple syrup, maple candy, maple cream and other maple products like maple sriracha.
+It offers maple syrup, maple candy, maple cream and other maple products, even maple sriracha!
 Their menu features maple flavored foods, from maple sausage to maple hot dogs to maple grilled cheese sandwiches featuring jalapenos.
 No visit is complete without enjoying their famed Maple Creemee (soft-serve maple ice cream).

 These are only some of the region’s many exciting new businesses.
 And, of course, these new places are only part of the region’s appeal.
 They blend perfectly with the older, traditional staples that have made the North Country inviting for years.
 Places like Solomon’s Store in West Stewartstown, which has been serving the North Country for more than 95 years.
 Nearly as old as Solomon’s is Lopstick Lodge in Pittsburg, which was established in 1928 and has been a favorite among the region’s hunters and fishermen for 90 years.

-With so many exciting new places taking root in the area and the region’s reputation as one of the best destinations in New England beginning to get out, now is the perfect time to experience the North Country.
+With so many exciting new places taking root in the area and the region’s reputation as one of the best hunting, bird hunting, fishing, hiking and ATVing destinations in New England beginning to get out, now is the perfect time to experience the North Country.